KEEP YOURSELF ENTERTAINED WHILE STRETCHING YOUR DOLLAR

 Don’t want to pay any money at all?
-Spotify offers their entire library, albeit with certain limitations, for free.
+Spotify offers its entire library, albeit with certain limitations, for free.
 Better yet, though, is the undisputed king of streaming services, YouTube.

-YouTube not only features officially released music videos and audio-only tracks, it’s a veritable goldmine of bootlegs, live performances and b-sides from any artist you can think of.
+YouTube not only features officially released music videos and audio-only tracks, but it’s also a veritable goldmine of bootlegs, live performances, and b-sides from any artist you can think of.

 There are paid (but cheap) varieties of YouTube music that eradicates adverts from their videos but there are even perfectly legal ways to enjoy hours of ad-free music for precisely zero dollars

 Reading is, sadly, a form of entertainment that is often neglected but for voracious readers, nothing beats it.